tdda/tdda/doc/source/tdda.serial.md

 **NOTE (`polars.read_csv`):**
-Whereas `csv_to_pandas` largely just translates metadata settings into arguments for `pandas.read_csv`, the corresponding `polars.read_csv` function is less flexible, and there are number of kidns of flat files that it struggles to read accurately.
+Whereas `csv_to_pandas` largely just translates metadata settings into arguments for `pandas.read_csv`, the corresponding `polars.read_csv` function is less flexible, and there are a number of kinds of flat files that it struggles to read accurately.
 A particular example of this is that polars can only read ISO8601-formatted dates and datestamps.
 The `tdda.serial` `csv_to_polars` works around this by instructing